Faculty / Staff

 Sarah Wilson, DVM - Resident I

 Dr. Sarah Wilson earned her veterinary degree from from St. Matthew’s University, Grand Cayman, British West Indies in 2013 after completing her clinical rotations at the Western College of Veterinary Medicine in Saskatchewan, Canada.
 Dr. Wilson then completed a rotating small animal medicine and surgery internship at the Western College of Veterinary Medicine in 2014.
 She continued on as a clinical associate in small animal medicine at the Western College of Veterinary Medicine until she began her residency program at the Nutrition Support Service in August 2015.
 Her fields of interest include nutritional management of urinary and kidney disease, as well as nutritional management of dermatological diseases.

 Nutrition Service Technician

-Dawn has been working with animals in a clinical setting for nearly 30 years.
-She holds a Bachelor's degree in zoology from the University of California, Davis.
-She has worked at UC Davis for over 20 years, with 15 of those years spent at the Veterinary Medical Teaching Hospital.
-Dawn has been the Nutrition Support Service Technician since June, 2006.
+Dawn has been working with animals in a clinical setting for more than 30 years.
+She holds a Bachelor's degree in zoology from UC Davis.
+She has worked at UC Davis for over 25 years, with 18 of those years spent at the Veterinary Medical Teaching Hospital.
+Dawn has been the Nutrition Support Service Technician since June 2006.